 - Employees receiving training in privacy protection and agree to follow strict confidentiality standards before using the system.

 - The server/database/software only allows individuals access to the information.
 Only those who should see certain information will be allowed to see that information.

-- The server/database will communicate using 128-bit encryption-an Internet technology intended to keep information private while it is transported back and forth across the Internet.
+- The server/database will communicate using 128-bit encryption – an internet technology intended to keep information private while it’s transported back and forth across the Internet.
 Furthermore, identifying data stored on the server is also encrypted or coded so that it cannot be recognized.

 - The main database will be kept physically secure, meaning only authorized personnel will have access to the server/database.

 - System Administrators employed by the HMIS and the agency support the operation of the database.
 Administration of the database is governed by agreements that limit the use of personal information to providing administrative support and generating reports using aggregated information.
 These agreements further insure the confidentiality of your personal information.